sahaib/Port-Code-Utility/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License - See [LICENSE](LICENSE) file

 ## Support 🆘

+For support:
-For support, email [hello@sahaibsingh.com] or open an issue in the repository.
+- Open an issue in the repository
+- Email: your.email@example.com

 ---